-If you are currently a member of Staff Benefits Scheme (SBS) and accept a new appointment to a UoE grade 6- 10 job, you will have the opportunity to either transfer to USS for future benefits, or remain in your current scheme.
-Please note if you are currently a member of NEST and accept a new appointment to a UoE grade 6-10 job you will be automatically enrolled to USS from the start date of your new grade.
-If you are currently a member of a legacy pension scheme such as Medical Research Council Pension Scheme (MRC), Scottish Teachers' Superannuation Scheme (STSS) or Local Government Pensions Scheme (LGPS) and there is a change to your job that results in a change to your terms and conditions of employment, you may not have the opportunity to remain in your current scheme and may be required to join USS from the start date of the change to your job.
+If you are currently a member of a legacy pension scheme such as Medical Research Council Pension Scheme (MRC), Scottish Teachers' Superannuation Scheme (STSS) or Local Government Pensions Scheme (LGPS) and there is a change to your job that results in a change to your terms and conditions of employment, you may not have the opportunity to remain in your current scheme and may be required to join SBS or NEST from the start date of the change to your job.
 Please contact the pensions office at pensionsmanager@ed.ac.uk for further information.